treeverse/lakeFS/docs/reference/cli.md

 #### Synopsis
 {:.no_toc}

-The commit will be applied to the branch as a new commit
+The commit will be applied to the branch as a new commit.
+Cherry picks the commit represented by some-ref into the main branch by applying all the changes between the commit and its parent on the destination branch.

 ```
-lakectl cherry-pick <branch uri> <ref uri> [flags]
+lakectl cherry-pick <source ref> <branch ref> [flags]
 ```

 #### Examples
 {:.no_toc}

 ```
-lakectl cherry-pick lakefs://myrepo/main lakefs://myrepo/some-ref
+lakectl cherry-pick lakefs://myrepo/some-ref lakefs://myrepo/main
-	          Cherry picks the commit represented by some-ref into the main branch
-              by applying all the changes between the commit and its parent on the destination branch.

 ```

 #### Options